-- Block Schedule Schools: 126 Clock Hours - Traditional Schedule Schools: 153 Clock Hours
+- Block Schedule Schools: 126 Clock Hours - Traditional Schedule Schools: 153 Clock Hours teacher(s).

-The initial three (3) lawful absences are handled between student and teacher(s).
 Students are expected to make up work assigned during the lawful absence(s) within three school days of the student's return to school.
 The ultimate responsibility for makeup work lies with the student.
 Students who have excessive excused absences from a class during the following time periods will be recorded as incomplete status until make-up time has been met: